MAiKo26/breadit/README.md

-# Breadit
+# Reddit Clone

-Breadit is a Reddit clone built with TypeScript, Next.js, Prisma, and Tailwind CSS.
+This Project is a Reddit clone built with TypeScript, Next.js, Prisma, and Tailwind CSS.

 ## Features